OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 :ref:`IGeomQueryObject<IGeomQueryObject>` - interface to objects with geometry.
 Geometric properties of the object can be queried.

-:ref:`IGeomModifier<IGeomCreator>` - interface to a geometry kernel that allows creation of new geometry and modification of existing geometry.
+:ref:`IGeomModifier<IGeomModifier>` - interface to a geometry kernel that allows creation of new geometry and modification of existing geometry.

 :ref:`IResourceAllocator<IResourceAllocator>` - interface to objects that